 Bugs during production

 For the more mature companies out there, QA is most likely introduced during production.
 Some of the code is being tested automatically with unit tests, critical flows are being run through automated testing suites and some level of functional testing happens with a few folks in-house on a few devices.
-In this very common scenario, people are generally content with their QA processes.
+In this very common scenario, people are generally content with their QA operations.

 When bugs are found, the development team will work on resolving them as quickly as possible and everyone moves on.
 However, there are many, many costs which have accumulated up to this stage.
 Costs of the requirements gathering can be tacked on to production costs of engineers, marketing, design and more.
 To find a bug during this stage will come at a larger cost to the organisation simply because more has been invested now.